tomjoht/documentation-theme-jekyll/doc_getting_started.md

  * Each configuration file specifies a different project and potentially a different audience, product, platform, and version.
 By setting unique values for these properties in the includes/custom/conditions.html file, you determine how the sidebar and top navigation get constructed.
  * You can build all the outputs in your configs directory by running the doc_multibuild_web.sh file in the root directory.

-    {{tip}} The main goal of this theme is to enable single sourcing.
+    {{site.data.alerts.tip}} The main goal of this theme is to enable single sourcing.
 With single sourcing, you build multiple outputs from the same source, with somewhat different content in each site based on the particular product, platform, version, and audience.
-You don't have to use this theme for single sourcing, but most tech writing projects involve this requirement.{{end}}
+You don't have to use this theme for single sourcing, but most tech writing projects involve this requirement.{{site.data.alerts.end}}

     There are four configuration files in this project: config_writer.yml and config_designer.yml as well as their PDF equivalents.
 The idea is that there's an output specific to writers, and an output specific to designers.